JuNi4/CLOS/README.md

 - Make Help Command

 How To Use:
-- Start it (Windows terminal recommended)
+- Start it (Windows terminal -On Windows- recommended, On linux... not tested yet)
 - (On first start) follow setup
 - Done!
 - Use 'help' for a list of commands